ZebraMilk/binary-search-tree/README.md

 #### height

-calculate the shortest distance from the node (with given value) from a leaf node (left and right are null)
+calculate the shortest distance from the node (with given value) from a leaf node (left and right are null) it's an edge-count, not a node count

 #### insert

+Preserve current structure of the tree only add to leaf nodes

+go down the tree comparing value to each node visited if value > data, go right if value < data, go left

+Currently, it's only successfully inserting in weird spots.
+3.6 and 11 both get inserted correctly.

+It seems like the function goes into the first L/R subtree, and then only visits the right subtree until it hits a leaf, and then inserts the node correctly on the leaf, though...

+Okay, if the value is < current go left, if left, else go right

 #### delete